 - Procurement of the Aberystwyth site for the development of the Integrated Care Centre (ICC), which SARC is to be a part of, has not been possible for this financial year - The current plan has been reviewed and revised.
-The previous intention was for one case to cover both purchase and ICC fit out this would be a £20m+ scheme and would not be approved in the timescales for SARC. - Instead it is proposed the identification of a site, including the purchase of a building if necessary, can proceed in advance of the ICC business case. - This revised approach can allow SARC to be developed much earlier than would otherwise be possible, subject to Welsh Government agreement and funding - An options appraisal is needed urgently for the available sites (two) with submission of a capital business case(s) to Welsh Government for building purchase (if necessary) and refurb for SARC - An executive-led group, including Welsh Government, has now been formed and will meet again in four weeks to take this forward - It has been agreed that refurbishment of Bow Street will go ahead as an interim solution with discussion around the closing of Newtown and Carmarthen SARC ongoing
+The previous intention was for one case to cover both purchase and ICC fit out - this would be a £20m+ scheme and would not be approved in the timescales for SARC. - Instead it is proposed the identification of a site, including the purchase of a building if necessary, can proceed in advance of the ICC business case. - This revised approach can allow SARC to be developed much earlier than would otherwise be possible, subject to Welsh Government agreement and funding - An options appraisal is needed urgently for the available sites (two) with submission of a capital business case(s) to Welsh Government for building purchase (if necessary) and refurb for SARC - forward - It has been agreed that refurbishment of Bow Street will go ahead as an interim solution with discussion around the closing of Newtown and Carmarthen SARC ongoing